AP Exclusive: Chicago nanny no accidental photographer | New Country 923

 Maier was a risk-taker.
 She ventured into crime-ridden areas alone at night to take pictures of vagabonds and even corpses.
 She invaded the private space of strangers without qualms, even tracking Frank Sinatra, Cary Grant and other Hollywood stars like a modern-day paparazzi.

 One of her most acclaimed photos — among thousands she never developed — was taken in 1957.
-It’s of a young woman in a white dress who seems to float ghost-like toward a car at night.
+It is of a young woman in a white dress who seems to float ghost-like toward a car at night.
 Examining the negatives, Marks could see Maier got it in one take.

 One of her hallmarks was the use of a boxy, square-format Rolleiflex camera.
 Users hold it at waist level and look down into a viewfinder.
 That enabled Maier to move in, head down, and shoot before subjects knew what was happening.
 Marks writes that Maier’s camera choice made it “easier to operate as an outsider looking in.”